UncommonConcept/learn-frontend-in-48-hours/README.md

 2. Add a footer and a menu
 3. Build an Avatar component, using *Composition* to create a complex component.

 We'll work through these together.
-The completed solution is in `reddit-project-frontend-03`.
+The completed solution is in `reddit-project-frontend-final`.

 If we get through this before the end of the session, we will move on to the component lifecycle and state.